Ryanair risks loss if Boeing 737 MAX remains grounded | DW | 11.07.2019

 A problem with the model's anti-stall system is believed to be partly to blame.

-A Boeing spokesman said the US plane-maker is "continuing to engage with global regulators and providing information to them as we work towards the safe return to service for the MAX."
+A Boeing spokesman said the US plane-maker is "continuing to engage with global regulators and providing information to them as [Boeing works] towards the safe return to service for the MAX."

 Read more: Airbus set to topple Boeing as biggest plane maker